Managing Symptoms of a Stomach Virus

 - Maintain hygiene: Wash hands frequently and disinfect surfaces to mitigate the risk of spreading illness to other members of the household.

-Medical consultation is recommended if symptoms associated with stomach flu either worsen or do not show improvement after several days.
+Telehealth consultation is recommended if symptoms associated with stomach flu either worsen or do not show improvement after several days.
 Immediate medical attention should be sought in instances of severe dehydration, which may manifest as intense thirst, dry mouth, diminished urination, dizziness, or fainting.
 Additional indicators that necessitate urgent care include a persistent high fever, the presence of blood in vomit or stool, severe abdominal pain, or the inability to retain fluids for a duration exceeding 24 hours.
 Certain groups, including infants, young children, older adults, pregnant women, and individuals with compromised immune systems, must seek medical advice promptly due to their increased susceptibility to complications.
-Should symptoms continue or if there is a suspicion of an underlying condition, such as food poisoning or a bacterial infection, it is essential to obtain medical guidance to facilitate appropriate treatment.How can telehealth with an online doctor help?
+Should symptoms continue or if there is a suspicion of an underlying condition, such as food poisoning or a bacterial infection, it is essential to obtain medical guidance to facilitate appropriate management.
+Telehealth is a convenient option for appropriate healthcare needs and can complement in-person healthcare.
+However, some conditions may require a physical examination, testing, or emergency care.
+Telehealth may not be suitable for serious or worsening symptoms.How Hola Health may be able to help

 - Cough